 This is part of the Insecure Writer's Support Group blog-hop, designed to help encourage authors and foster discussions about writing topics across the internet and the world.
-This month's question is "When your writing life is a bit cloudy or full of rain, what do you do to dig down and keep on writing?"
-Personally, … Continue reading What Helps You Keep Writing?
+This month's question is about what physical objects one would find in your writing space.
+Right now, my writing space is the kitchen table, so who knows what … Continue reading Physical Objects in Your Writing Space: Help or Hindrance?

 We've been looking at Les Misérables to see what writings lessons we can glean from it.
 Last post, we looked at the Plotting and Sub-plotting, and this time, I want to look at the characters.
 Hugo has an enormous cast of characters in this book, and honestly, there are times when even the most attentive readers … Continue reading Writing Lessons from Les Mis: Characterization